 The FastTrack user interface is implemented with Qt, the image analysis with the OpenCV library.
 This allows a performant and responsive software amenable to process large video recording.

-FastTrack was first a PhD thesis side project started by Benjamin Gallois on his spare time that has then taken dedicated time in his PhD project.
-The core of the software is still maintained on his spare time therefore new features implementation, bug fixes and help can take some time.
+FastTrack was first a Ph.D. thesis side project started by Benjamin Gallois in his spare time that has then taken dedicated time in his Ph.D. project.
+The software's core is still maintained in his spare time; therefore, new features implementation, bug fixes, and help can take some time.